Orkestra-Tech/orkestra/docs/src/main/tut/github.md

 ---
 layout: docs
-title:  "Github Integration"
+title:  "Github"
-position: 7
+position: 10
 ---

 # Github Integration

 Orchestra has a Github integration via the `orchestra-github` library/plugin.
+We can do so by adding the dependency in `build.sbt`:
 ```scala
 libraryDependencies += "com.drivetribe" %%% "orchestra-github" % orchestraVersion
 ```